Skip to main content

 Best practices

-The hard limit is 50 KB.
-Split large exports into several small files.
-This is faster and easier to recover from if something goes wrong.
+The hard limit is 50 MB.
+Even within that ceiling, splitting large exports into several smaller files is faster and easier to recover from if something goes wrong.

 Get the status_id, source_id, and any country_id values you need before building the CSV.
 Without them every row will fail.